rickstaa/stable-gym/stable_gym/envs/biological/oscillator/README.md

 ## Observation space

-By default, the environment returns the following observations:
+By default, the environment returns the following observation:

 *   $m_1$ - The lacl mRNA transcripts concentration.
 *   $m_2$ - The tetR mRNA transcripts concentration.